Vyral/base-template/_posts/2021-09-13-pros-and-cons-of-waiving-your-home-sale-contingency.md

 6:05 - Wrapping things up

-It’s always great having Arielle on and I thank her for joining us to offer this important, insightful info.
+It’s always great having Arielle on, and I thank her for joining us to offer this important, insightful info.
 If you have any questions for her, reach out to her via phone at (781) 251-0541 or by email at acecala@crowleycummings.com.

 If you have any other real estate-related questions for me, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you.